 Under Goods and Services Tax (GST) system, the government has launched several provisions to detect and cure tax evasion in the nation.
-These provisions include inspection, search, seizure, and even arrest of any suspected tax evaders.
+These provisions include inspection, search and seizure in GST pdf, and even arrest of any suspected tax evaders.

 The topics covered in this article are:

 Inspection basically means to examine a place or thing.
 It provides authorities access to business places and warehouses of taxpayers and transporters for examination.
 Inspection is based on ‘reasons to believe’.
 A reason to believe is a cause or determination that a certain event occurred after its proper study and evaluation.
 The reasons to believe don’t necessarily have to be recorded in writing.
 These reasons should not be disclosed to any tribunal authority or person.

 An officer of high rank, mostly a Joint Commissioner, may have reasons to believe and is allowed to give permission to check that a person has attempted to evade tax if the person has committed acts like:

 - Suppressing a supply transaction